 Victoria Livengood was born August 8, 1959 in Thomasville, North Carolina.

 The daughter of Jerry and Carolyn Livengood grew up on a farm in Davidson County and along with her brother, Steve, the Livengood family quartet sang in local churches.
 Vickie’s operatic voice was first discovered during the UNC-Chapel Hill freshman choir auditions and the rest was history.
-Today, the Grammy nominated Metropolitan Opera star’s multi-faceted, powerhouse performances in over 75 operatic roles have prompted critics to hail her as “one of the leading singer-actresses of her generation!”
+Today, the Grammy Award-winning Metropolitan Opera veteran, Victoria Livengood, has been hailed as “one of the leading singer-actresses of her generation.”
+Since her acclaimed Met debut in 1991, she has become known for her dynamic portrayals in more than 125 Met performances, including the title role of Carmen opposite Placido Domingo.

 La Fille du Regiment